-Given the Group changed its business model and these new businesses are at beginning stage, the directors of the Company still have, at the time of approving the consolidated financial statements, a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-The directors of the Company consider that the Group can continue as going concern as (i) the Group is in healthy liquidity position, with sufficient bank balances and cash held by the Company and its subsidiaries with direct or indirect equity interests; and (ii) the Group expects to significantly drop its costs and related expenses, mainly including rental expenses, staff costs, subcontracting charges and selling and marketing expenses related to AST Services resulting from the changes in principal activities described above.
+Given the Group changed its business model during the prior year and these new businesses are at beginning stage, the directors of the Company still have, at the time of approving the consolidated financial statements, a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+The directors of the Company consider that the Group can continue as going concern as (i) the Group is in healthy liquidity position, with sufficient bank balances and cash held by the Company and its subsidiaries with direct or indirect equity interest; and (ii) the net operating cash inflows the new businesses.
 Accordingly, the Group continue to adopt the going concern basis of accounting in preparing the consolidated financial statements.